deeredman1991/Twitch-Plays-Bot/README.md

 ------
  1. Command definitions are configured/created in "config\default\user_commands"

- 2. A command definition consists of two properties;
+ 2. A command definition has the following syntax ' "external_root arg1 arg2 arg3": "internal_root arg1 arg2 arg3" ' and consists of two properties;
  *      an external command ( that chat uses )
  *      an internal command ( that the bot sees )
- *      They use the following syntax "external_root arg1 arg2 arg3": "internal_root arg1 arg2 arg3"

  3. Command definitions "link" the input of the external command to the input of the internal command useing "variables" and have the following syntax; "#(variable=default_value)" for external commands, located (to the left of the ':') and "#(variable)" for internal commands (on the right of the ':') A variable inside an external command definition MUST include a default value.
 Instead of using a variable; you may also pass a value directly into the internal command to limit the functionality of that command.